Prohelion/prohelion.github.io/docs/Motor_Controllers/Inductor_Coil_Construction_Guide/10_Materials_Required.md

 The wire strands are only required to be insulated to 'single' thickness insulation.
 Choose a 'solderable' insulation with the highest temperature grade available easily.
 This will usually be 155°C Polyurethane or similar.

 Litz wire is available from specialised manufacturers, use a web search to find a supplier close to you, as copper wire is heavy and shipping charges will be high if not purchased reasonably locally.
-One example supplier in the US is the New England Wire Company.
+One example supplier in the US is the New England Wire Company.ß